 The two creep down the hallway and approach the staircase.
 They descend several steps, kneel down, and press their faces between the balusters.
 It’s every child’s favorite place to eavesdrop on living room discussions between the grown-ups.

 Then Celia realizes why she found no monsters under Isabel’s bed.

 They were already here.

 He looks like a man, but only in the way that latex knows how to pour into a mold.
 How to approximate the shape despite its foreign nature.
 He’s a hair below average height, clean-shaven, and has short, neatly combed black hair.
 He’s dressed in a black turtleneck shirt and any navy slacks.
 He looks as if he could be the host for a gallery opening or wine tasting event… were it not for his eyes.
 They are the sea-gray color of troubled skies and distant storm clouds, harbingers of a coming doom.
 They are as frigid as the Arctic’s blackest depths and as remorseless as any shark’s.
 Even without staring at Celia, those awful eyes seem to pierce through to the child’s very soul.
-Against that dead stare, the rest of him stands seemingly revealed.
+Against that dead stare, the rest of him stands revealed.
 There’s the too-cold, too-white skin like a porcelain doll’s.
 There’s the utter stillness, the statue-like way he never blinks, never smiles, never makes any of those little movements that people do.
-There’s how the very air around him feels colder, how Celia can already feel goosebumps breaking out along her flesh as her teeth chatter.
-And she knows, in that way only children can know, whose imaginations can freely roam nightmare vistas that grown-ups explain away as ‘impossible’:
+There’s how the very air around him feels colder.
+Celia can already feel goosebumps breaking out along her flesh as her teeth chatter.
+She knows, in that way only children can know, whose imaginations can roam nightmare vistas that grown-ups explain away as ‘impossible’:

 This is the monster missing from under Isabel’s bed.